-Katherine Hill is the author of the novels The Violet Hour (Scribner 2013) and A Short Move, forthcoming from Ig Publishing in June 2020.
+Katherine Hill is the author of the novels The Violet Hour (Scribner 2013) and A Short Move, (Ig Publishing 2020).

 With Sarah Chihaya, Merve Emre, and Jill Richards, she is also co-author of The Ferrante Letters: An Experiment in Collective Criticism (Columbia University Press 2020).

 Her fiction, essays, and reviews have appeared in numerous publications, including AGNI, The Believer, Bookforum, Colorado Review, The Common, The Guardian, The Literary Review, n+1, The Nation, The New Republic, The Paris Review Daily, Philadelphia Inquirer, Post45, Post Road, San Francisco Chronicle, and Tin House.